ukuhl/GenGapCHIRA2024/README.md

 This repository contains the data and experimental code accompanying the paper

-> Lüdemann, R., Schulz, A., & Kuhl, U. (2024).
+> Lüdemann, R., Schulz, A., & Kuhl, U. (2024, November).
 Generation Gap or Diffusion Trap?
 How Age Affects the Detection of Personalized AI-Generated Images.
-8th International Conference on Computer-Human Interaction Research and Applications, CHIRA 2024, Porto, Portugal. (*Accepted*)
+In International Conference on Computer-Human Interaction Research and Applications (pp. 359-381).
+Cham: Springer Nature Switzerland.

 ## Abstract